APorignaux/CyberJaw/docs/3d_Printed_Case_And_Assembly.md

 | Red        | +5V Power    | Pin 2 or Pin 4         |
 | Black      | Ground (GND) | Pin 6 or Pin 9         |

-> Make sure to double-check polarity before powering on.
+> 🔋 Make sure to double-check polarity before powering on.

+---

+### 4. 🧲 Stealth Magnet Mounting

+For improved stealth deployment, you can **magnetize the CyberJaw case** to discreetly attach it under a switch, desk, or any metal surface:

+- Glue a **strong magnet** inside the upper wall of the printed case (on the side that will face upward during mounting).
+- An old **hard disk drive (HDD) magnet** works great — powerful, flat, and easy to find.
+- The device can then cling to metal surfaces securely and remain **virtually unnoticed**, especially if installed in tight or shadowed areas.

+> 📷 Check out [this photo gallery](./docs/resources/images/magnet_stealth_mounting.md) for visual inspiration.

+---